 The most important part of confession is honestly and humbly confessing your sins and receiving sacramental absolution and forgiveness.
 If it takes finding a priest you don’t know, then go for it!

-But let me give you another perspective also.
-In addition to the primary purpose of confession (forgiveness and grace), some find a secondary benefit when they go to the same priest, face to face, on a regular basis.
+But let me give you another perspective.
+In addition to the primary purpose of confession (forgiveness and grace), some find a secondary benefit when they go to the same priest, face-to-face, on a regular basis.

 We all long to have someone who can share our sufferings, enter into the secrets of our hearts (especially those that no one else knows!), and heal the wounds we receive in life.
-I know that all of us could benefit from having a regular confessor who we feel very comfortable with and who gets to know us well.
+I know that all of us could benefit from having a regular confessor with whom we feel very comfortable and who gets to know us well.

-Most priests are very good at confession and are very good about listening, understanding, being non-judgmental and even offering some helpful and sound spiritual advice.
-And when you can establish a regular habit of going to confession, to the same priest, on a regular basis, you may be surprised to find out how beneficial it really is.
+Most priests are very good at confession and are very good about listening, understanding, being nonjudgmental, and even offering some helpful and sound spiritual advice.
+And when you can establish a regular habit of going to confession to the same priest, on a regular basis, you might be surprised to find out how beneficial it really is.

 First and foremost, you receive the grace of God’s forgiveness.
-But secondarily, because, over time, that particular priest will get to know you and can more easily act as a “spiritual father” to you.
+Secondarily, over time, that particular priest will get to know you and can more easily act as a “spiritual father” to you.
 This is what priests are for!
 Don’t be afraid to let your priest play this important role in your life!!